Rafix94/todo/README.md

 # ToDoListApp

 ToDoListApp is a task management application that allows users to organize their tasks efficiently.
+The application is hosted on a Google Cloud cluster and can be accessed at [https://todolist.ooguy.com/](https://todolist.ooguy.com/).

+Please note that both the frontend and Keycloak use self-signed certificates.
+You may need to allow insecure connections in your browser settings, as these connections might be treated as insecure.

+# Setup Instructions

 ## Prerequisites

-Before you get started with ToDoListApp, ensure you have the following tools installed and configured:

 ### 1. Docker
 Docker is required to run containers for services such as PostgreSQL, Keycloak, and others.
 You can download and install Docker from the [official Docker website](https://docs.docker.com/get-docker/).